speedment/speedment-doc/pages/crud.md

 " %}

 {% include important.html content= "
-The `update()` operation will return an entity that may be updated with auto-generated keys from the database (if any) and other fields.
+Only the database is updated, the entity itself will not be updated by the updater.
+If the database impose additional modifications (e.g. via triggers) to columns, they are not seen in the entity.
 Remember that you have to query the database to make sure that you have the exact version of your entity that was stored in the database.
 If the update operation fails, a `SpeedmentException` will be thrown.
 " %}

+### Update Field Handling
+Beginning from Speedment version 3.1.5, changes to an entity made via its setters will be tracked using a set of modification flags.
+These modifiaction flags are subsequently used by the updater to determine which fields shall be conveyed to the database using a corresponding SQL `UPDATE` statement.
+Flagged fields are sent to the database where as their un-flagged counterparts are not.

+If a primary key field is changed, all modification flags are implicitly set because in that case, it is equivalent that the entity (representing the new primary key(s)) are all derived from the same entity (representing the old primary key(s)).

 ## Delete with Remove
 The `remove()` and `remover()` methods remove a provided entity from the underlying database and returns the provided entity instance.
 If the deletion fails for any reason, an unchecked `SpeedmentException` is thrown.